List of birds of Grand Teton National Park

 This is a comprehensive listing of the bird species recorded in Grand Teton National Park, which is in the U.S. state of Wyoming.
 This list is based on one published by the National Park Service (NPS).

-This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 63rd Supplement, published by the American Ornithological Society (AOS).
+This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 66th Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

-This list contains 263 species.
+This list contains 262 species when updated to the latest taxonomy.
 Unless otherwise noted, all are considered to occur regularly in Grand Teton National Park as permanent residents, summer or winter visitors, or migrants.
 The tags below are used to designate the abundance of some species.